awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-cross-account-lambda-integrations.md

 ## Configure Cross\-Account Lambda Integration<a name="apigateway-cross-account-lambda-integrations-create-integration2"></a>

-Once you have a Lambda integration function in a different account, you can use the the API Gateway console to add it to your API in your first account\.
+Once you have a Lambda integration function in a different account, you can use the API Gateway console to add it to your API in your first account\.

+**Note**
+If you are configuring a cross\-region, cross\-account authorizer, the `sourceArn` that is added to the target function should use the region of the function, not the region of the API\.

 **Configuring your cross\-account Lambda integration**